This Is What Winning Looks Like

-This Is What Winning Looks Like is a 2013 documentary by Ben Anderson on the International Security Assistance Force (ISAF), a NATO-led mission in Afghanistan, to train the Afghan National Security Forces (ANSF) and assist in rebuilding key government institutions.
+This Is What Winning Looks Like is a 2013 documentary by Ben Anderson.
+It covers the troubled efforts by the International Security Assistance Force (ISAF) during the 2001–2021 War in Afghanistan to train the Afghan National Security Forces (ANSF) and assist in rebuilding key government institutions.
+The title of the film is a 2013 quote from US General John R. Allen.